Disney Stroller Tips!

 Stroller Return and Replacement:

-You can not remove the rentals from the parks, they should be returned to a rental location before leaving.
+Since you can not remove the rentals from the parks, they should be returned to a rental location before leaving.
 If you are park hopping and visiting more than one park in a single day, simply present your rental receipt at another park to obtain a replacement.
 Likewise, if you misplace your stroller, replacements are available with a receipt at various locations throughout the Resort, based on availability.

 Third Party Stroller Rentals: